unauthorizedlogin/ecks/README.md

 The framework is developed alongside a full adventure RPG project, where every system is tested through real gameplay requirements before being expanded into reusable tools.

-ecks is not an Entity Component System (ECS) framework and is not related to GECS.
-The name represents the framework itself and its goal: providing reusable RPG foundations that allow creators to build complete gameplay systems through configurable data and resources.

 ## Community & Development

 Follow the development of ecks and the Adventure RPG project: